the777ist/wikis/system-design/search-engine.md

 Here,
 Document 1 contains the word `hello` at positions (indexes) 5, 10 and 25.
 Document 5 contains the word `hello` at positions (indexes) 15 and 40.

-Notes:
-- Make sure the Inverted Index is sorted, so it can be binary searched.